nextguys/lively-next-relaunch/explanation/projects.md

 Collaborators can then make the project available to them in `lively.next` by initializing a project from a remote and copying the GitHub URL of the repository.

 The dropdown menu in the project creation prompt allows you to specify the owner of the projects repository on GitHub.
 You can either create the repository under your own user account or create it under an organization you are a member of.
+For the latter case, you'll need to grant sufficient permissions to the `lively.next` GitHub App when prompted.

 `lively.next` will now create the expected folder structure of a project for you and also take care of setting up a GitHub repository etc. for you, in case you chose to do so.

 ### Using Projects

-Working with `lively.next` projects is straight forward: Just open them inside of lively from the landing page and develop away!
+Working with `lively.next` projects is straight forward: Just open them inside of `lively.next` from the landing page and develop away!
 When you want to save your changes you can just press the save button in the top bar. `lively.next` will prompt you for a description of the changes you made.
 Clear and concise descriptions will make your life and that of all your collaborators easier.
 After you save your changes, they will also become available to all your collaborators.

 When opening a project from the landing page, `lively.next` will make sure that you got the latest saved changes from all your collaborators!